jimhester/lookup/README.md

 }
 ```

-If you do not want make this the default simply call `lookup::lookup()` on any
+If you do not want make this the default simply call `lookup::lookup()`.
-function you would like to lookup.

 # How this works